Ayoush/commit-history-modifier/README.md

 # CoMmIt-HIstORy-MoDIfIEr
-TESting Some Sub PROceSs fOR MOdIFyiNG cOMmIt HIsTORY
+TESting Some Sub PROceSs fOR MOdIFyiNG COMmIt HIsTORY